North Carolina Marine Wins New Jersey Powerball; You Won’t Believe What He Did with the Money!

 The now-civilian Mr. Durham says he fully expects to be out of money, and trying to re-enlist in the Marine Corps, by the end of the month.

+Also, mock everyone who didn’t read the article and thinks we don’t know that the car pictured is a Lambo not a Ferrari.
 Yes, we know that the car pictured is a Lamborghini not a Ferrari; we did that on purpose.
 We were just wondering how many people would call us out on that and completely overlook all of the other BS we inserted into this article.
 “So, you can recognize cars but not satire.
 Got it.
 Maybe you should read the article before you start calling people out.”

 This photo, and the inspiration for this article, came from the Terminal Lance Facebook page.